JA-Santiago/website/_experience/assistant-video-editor.md

 ---

-Preparing editing software, reviewing the raw footage, ensures content accuracy, and edit portions of the project.
+As an assistant video editor, I am responsible for preparing editing software, reviewing raw footage, ensuring content accuracy, and editing portions of the project.